Oracle sink connector

 Data types mapping

-The table below shows the mapping from Decodable data types to Oracle data types.
+The following table describes the mapping of Decodable data types to their Oracle data type counterparts.
 Oracle also allows columns to be declared with ANSI data type names but uses a corresponding Oracle data type internally.
 For more information, see the Oracle docs.

 Decodable Type Oracle Type